Bristol Brabazon: Cancellation

 By 1952, about £3.4 million had been spent on development and there were no signs of purchase by any airline.
 In March, the British government announced that work on the second prototype had been postponed.
 The cancellation of the project was announced by the Minister of Supply (Duncan Sandys) on 17 July 1953 in the Commons, saying the programme had given all the useful technical knowledge it could but without any firm interest from either civil or military users, there was no justification for continuing to spend money on the Brabazon.
 By this point, roughly £6 million had been spent on the programme and a further £2 million would have been required in order to complete the Mark II.
-In October 1953, after 164 flights totalling 382 hours' flying time, the first prototype was broken up, sold for £10,000 in scrap value, along with the uncompleted Mk.II prototype.
+In October 1953, after 164 flights totalling 382 hours' flying time, the first prototype was broken up and sold for £10,000 in scrap value, along with the uncompleted Mk.II prototype.
 All that remains are a few parts at the M Shed museum in Bristol and the National Museum of Flight in Scotland.

 Although considered a failure and a white elephant, the record of the Brabazon is not entirely unfavourable.
 At least half of the large sums spent on the project had been expended upon the construction of infrastructure, including £6 million for new large hangars and an extended runway at Filton.
 These improvements meant that Bristol was in an excellent position to continue production of other designs; the assembly hall was soon being used for building another transatlantic aircraft, the Britannia.
+The same assembly hall was later used in construction of the Concorde.
 In addition, many of the techniques which had been developed during the Brabazon project were applicable to any aircraft, not just airliners.

 Bristol had also been awarded the contract for the Type III aircraft, for which they delivered the Britannia.
 By making use of the advances made during the development of the Brabazon, Bristol were able to design the Britannia to possess the best payload fraction of any aircraft up to that time, and it held that record for a number of years.
 Although the Britannia was delayed after problems with the separate Type IV, the jet-powered de Havilland Comet, it went on to be a workhorse for many airlines into the 1970s.